 Babies cry.
 Anyone who has spent time caring for a baby knows this to be true.
-Crying is a major way that babies get their needs met.
-When trusted caregivers notice and respond to crying, it helps babies to understand the impact they have on their environment.
-Supporting caregivers whose babies cry a lot, however, can be difficult.
-Here are a few tips providers can use to help caregivers feel more understood, informed, and confident when dealing with a crying baby.
+Crying is the way babies get their needs met.
+Babies also quickly understand the impact on their environment when trusted caregivers notice crying and respond.
+Supporting caregivers whose babies cry a lot, can be difficult - especially if caregivers are temporary resource parents.
+Here are a few tips providers can use to help caregivers feel more understood, informed, and confident when dealing with a crying baby

-Validate how challenging it can be to tolerate and respond to crying.
-Tell caregivers that it is normal to feel frustrated, panicked, angry, sad, or confused about what to do when their baby is crying.
+- Validate how challenging it can be to tolerate and respond to crying.

-Provide realistic expectations.
-Let caregivers know that no one (caregiver or baby) is to blame if the baby cries frequently and that it is normal for babies to go through periods of increased crying.

-Inform caregivers of factors that can increase crying.
-Help caregivers who care for babies with certain risk factors arrange for extra support.

-Share practical tips that can help sooth a crying baby and prevent crying as well as strategies that can help caregivers stay calm when their baby cries.

-Educate caregivers about common misconceptions regarding infant crying (e.g., that picking up a crying baby will spoil them).
+Tell caregivers that it is normal to feel frustrated, panicked, angry, sad, or confused about what to do when their baby is crying. - Provide realistic expectations.
+Let caregivers know that no one (caregiver or baby) is to blame if the baby cries frequently and that it is normal for babies to go through periods of increased crying. - Inform caregivers of factors that can increase crying.
+Help caregivers who care for babies with certain risk factors arrange for extra support. - Share practical tips that can help sooth a crying baby and prevent crying as well as strategies that can help caregivers stay calm when their baby cries. - Educate caregivers about common misconceptions regarding infant crying (e.g., that picking up a crying baby will spoil them).

 It's normal for caregivers to turn to child development professionals for reassurance and solutions.
-Meeting them with empathy, compassion, and providing simple, accessible tips can make a world of a difference.
+Meeting them with empathy, compassion, and providing simple, accessible tips can make a world of difference.